Qbject/six-dot-bot/docs/api-reference.md

 The application leverages a selection of third-party libraries to provide robust solutions for specific challenges:

 - [long-press-event](https://github.com/john-doherty/long-press-event): This library is essential for detecting long touches on mobile devices.
 Implementing this reliably with DOM-provided methods can be tricky, making this well-maintained, time-tested solution invaluable.
 As it isn't widely available on common content delivery networks (CDNs), it is hosted within the project.
-- `telegram-web-app.js`: This library furnishes an official API for incorporating MiniApp features.
+- `telegram-web-app.js`: This library furnishes an official API for incorporating Mini App features.
 - [SortableJS](https://github.com/SortableJS/Sortable): A highly effective library that manages block drag-and-drop functionality.
 - [marked](https://github.com/markedjs/marked): Another excellent library that facilitates the conversion of markdown to HTML.
 - [DOMPurify](https://github.com/cure53/DOMPurify): This library serves as a guardian against XSS attacks by sanitizing marked output.